- University of Louisville Hospital located in Louisville, Kentucky

 - 404-bed hospital serves as the leading academic and research facility in the area

-- The only Level 1 Trauma center in the region
+- The only Level 1 Trauma centre in the region

-- Nationally recognized as a leader in trauma, stroke, high-risk OB, radiological/diagnostic services, cancer care, and regional clinical services
+- Nationally recognised as a leader in trauma, stroke, high-risk OB, radiological/diagnostic services, cancer care, and regional clinical services

 The Filtration Situation

 The Air Handling Unit (AHU 16) was originally installed to provide airflow to the Oncology area of the hospital.
 Over the years, additional ducts were incorporated and now AHU 16 provides airflow to five areas of the hospital.
 Looking for an alternative option to replacing its costly motor, the University of Louisville Hospital’s Director of Engineering asked AAF Flanders to assess the hospital’s current filtration system and recommend a viable solution for AHU 16.